 Lexington Parks & Recreation's Outdoor Programs offers introductory classes for archery at the Hisle Farm Park Archery Range.

 The park trail system is open to hikers and horse riders and features two trails, a 1-mile trail and a 2.5-mile trial.

 - Trail is open to hikers and horses ONLY (no bikes or motorized vehicles)

 - Alcoholic beverages are prohibited

-- Leash pets and remove all waste
+- Leash pets at all times and remove all waste

 - Pack out all trash and dispose in receptacles

 - Always wear proper safety gear and appropriate attire